markembling/storelet/README.rst

     backup.include_directory("/home/mark/some/directory", name="my_special_directory")

 Both arguments can be provided, in which case the entire heirarchy would be kept but nested inside the newly created directory.
+In addition, it is fine to use the same value for the ``name`` argument more than once.
+This will result in both directories' contents existing within a directory by that name.

 Creating new directories
 ------------------------

 Sometimes it's desirable to run additional commands (such as database backups for example) as part of a backup, and place these in a newly created directory.
-Elephant allows this using the following method:
+Storelet allows this using the following method:

 ::

     from subprocess import call
-    import elephant_backup
+    import storelet

-    with elephant_backup.ZipBackup("example") as backup:
+    with storelet.ZipBackup("example") as backup:
         with backup.include_new_dir("generated_directory") as d:
             call(["touch", "%s/touched.file" % d])
             # any commands or python code can generate files here